 The Dual Diploma as an Individual Student

 When the student’s school does not offer the Dual Diploma, they can join the program individually as an independent candidate.
-This option is adapted to students in France and to expats enrolled in a “lycée français” or after returning from expatriation.
+This option is adapted to students in France and to expats enrolled in a “lycée français” (except certain time zones such as Asia) or after returning from expatriation.

 The program addresses High School students in the 9th or 10th grade, and on a case-by-case assessment for enrollment in the 8th or 11th grade.

 Need more information?